WuTheFWasThat/redux-saga/docs/api/README.md

 ### `cps(fn, ...args)`

-Creates an Effect description that instructs the middleware to invoke `fn` as a Node style function.
+Creates an Effect description that instructs the saga runner to invoke `fn` as a Node style function.

 - `fn: Function` - a Node style function. i.e. a function which accepts in addition to its arguments, an additional callback to be invoked by `fn` when it terminates.
 The callback accepts two parameters,